 endTime= DateTime.MaxValue

 The DateTime.MinValue indicates that no specific time is specified.
-This is a special value that Server has to be aware of (see Table 27).
+This is a special value that a Server must be aware of (see Table 27).

 ______________